Investigation

 Investigation is typically completed in 170 days or less, but some cases may take longer.
 In cases that identify imminent danger, investigations are usually completed within 30 days.

-A letter is sent to the nurse notifying the nurse of the investigation along with the name and contact information of the assigned investigator.
+A letter notifying the nurse of the investigation, along with the name and contact information of the assigned investigator, is sent to the nurse.

 A letter is sent to the complainant who reported the conduct.
 Some complainants are defined as “whistleblowers” (see WAC 246-15) under the law, and their identity as the complainant is protected.
-In a few cases, the commission may need the whistleblower to sign a waiver of identity protection or the case may have to be closed.
+In a few cases, the Board may need the whistleblower to sign a waiver of identity protection or the case may have to be closed.

-Because this is just an investigation, it will not show on Provider Credential Search.
+During the investigation stage, it will not show on Provider Credential Search.
 Only formal charging documents, final actions, and stipulations are on the website.

 When the investigation is complete, a report is written and the evidence is placed in a file.
-The case is then assigned to a commission member and a staff attorney to review.
+The case is then assigned to a Board member and a staff attorney to review.
 This begins the case disposition process.

 Nurses have the right to: